Kareem1990/sparkify-etl-airflow-docker/README.md

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (configured with credentials)
 * AWS account with permissions to create Redshift, IAM, and S3 resources

+⚠️ **Important:** This project requires **Docker Desktop** to be installed and running on your machine, as Airflow and other components run inside Docker containers.
+Please ensure Docker Desktop is properly installed and configured before proceeding.

 ---

 ## Setup & Installation